hitbug-exe/hitbug-exe/README.md

 Languages: I am mostly language/stack agnostic.
 Love everything close to the metal AND python lol.

-Open Research projects: Neural-aided drug design, mini-LLM on a chip, Nash equilibrium as a bargaining problem.
+Open Research projects: Neural-aided drug design, mini-LLM on a chip, Cancer therapy using the stackelberg model, Fairness and Reciprocity in Quadratic Voting.